Ryo-Ura/portofolio-zero/README.md

   </a>
 </p>

-Further improvements: create back-end to store project datail infos, images, and contacts
+Further improvements: store project name, image, and link in back-end. get these using api calls.